smileyyanyan/inmemkeyvaluestore/README.md

 Custom transaction handling is used for the MemStoreKeyValueRepository implementation.
 When multiple requests are received, a transaction object is created for each request in the order it is received.
 To commit the transactions, a minimum heap structure is used to store the transactions where the sequence number is used to determine the heap order.
 The commitment is executed in order.
 For rollback, a max heap is used to order the transactions in reverse order and the last committed transaction is rolled back first.

+##### Repository Selection Tradeoffs

+* Scalability

+The in-memory hashmap can only provide limited vertical scaling while the DBMS implementation can be scaled horizontally by adding more DB instances with sharding.

+* Maintainability

+Using JDBC transaction management vs. custom built transaction is easier to maintain with its wide usage.
+The CRUD operations in the in-memory implementation are easier to understand than SQL with parameter substitution.

 ### Sample Request and Responses